twilight-project/forkscanner/spec/spec.md

 Apart from monitoring forks, forkscanner also checks for any potential double spends in the chain and keeps track of inflation. there is also an address watcher incorporated in the forkscanner, which keeps an eye out for the addresses we want to monitor and notifies when there is an inflow or outflow of funds from any of addresses under watch.

+Please go through the DB schema [here](https://github.com/twilight-project/forkscanner/blob/spec-fixes/spec/db_schema.md). as this tool relies heavily on SQL DB.

 ## Requirements:

 - The system will run and maintain at least 3 BTC nodes with different versions.
 - One of these 3 nodes will also have a mirror node.
-- A SQL DB shall be maintained (Schema diagram shared with this document).
+- A Postgres DB shall be maintained (Schema diagram shared with this document).
 - An API to add and retrieve data (details below)
 - System shall have a service for bootstrapping.
 (Details below)
 - System will have a service for fork validation.
 (Explained below)